elsa-workflows/elsa-core/README.md

 ## Elsa Workflows

-Elsa is a visual programming tool that allows you to implement your application with workflows.
-It is implemented as a set NuGet packages that you can use in your .NET Core applications.
+Elsa Core is a workflows library that enables workflow execution in any .NET Core application.
-With Elsa, you can invoke and trigger workflows from your own application.
-Workflows can be expressed as JSON, YAML, XML or in code.
+Workflows can be defined not only using code but also as JSON, YAML or XML.

-You can manually handcraft workflows or use the web-based workflow designer.
+In addition, workflows can be visually designed using [Elsa Designer](https://github.com/elsa-workflows/elsa-designer-html), a reusable & extensible HTML5 web component built with [StencilJS[(https://stenciljs.com/).

 ![Web-based workflow designer](/doc/workflow-sample-3.png)